awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 **Note**
  Aurora can create the IAM policy for you automatically\.
 You can skip the following information and use the procedure in [Automatically Connecting an Aurora DB Cluster to AWS Services Using the Console](#postgresql-ml-connect-console)\.

- The following policy adds the permissions required by Aurora PostgreSQL to invoke an SageMaker function on your behalf\.
+ The following policy adds the permissions required by Aurora PostgreSQL to invoke a SageMaker function on your behalf\.
 You can specify all of your SageMaker endpoints that you need your database applications to access from your Aurora PostgreSQL cluster in a single policy\.

 **Note**
-This policy enables you to specify the AWS Region for an SageMaker endpoint\.
+This policy enables you to specify the AWS Region for a SageMaker endpoint\.
 However, an Aurora PostgreSQL cluster can only invoke SageMaker models deployed in the same AWS Region as the cluster\.

 `{ "Version": "2012-10-17", "Statement": [ { "Sid": "AllowAuroraToInvokeRCFEndPoint", "Effect": "Allow", "Action": "sagemaker:InvokeEndpoint", "Resource": "arn:aws:sagemaker:region:123456789012:endpoint/endpointName" } ] }`